 The Christmas Story is often depicted as a peaceful time mostly seen during church productions and low-budget television adaptations.
-In reality, the occasion was stained with scandal: the Savior of the world was conceived in the womb of an unwed, teenage girl---a situation punishable by death by stoning had her betrothed decided to divorce her and shame her publicly to keep his own reputation in tact.
+In reality, the occasion was stained with scandal and much violence: the Savior of the world was conceived in the womb of an unwed, teenage girl---a situation punishable by death by stoning had her betrothed decided to divorce her and shame her publicly to keep his own reputation in tact.
 Instead, because Joseph was a just man and unwilling to put Mary to shame, he heeded the angel who appeared to him in a dream telling him that the Son Mary was carrying was conceived of the Holy Spirit and not by man (Matt.
 1:20).
 So Joseph took Mary as his wife and essentially adopted The Deliverer that all of Israel had waited centuries for.

 Additionally, it was also marked by the genocide of children: After the visit of the Wise Men from the East, the paranoid puppet-King at the time, Herod, had decreed a state-sponsored infanticide after being told that the "King of the Jews" had been born in Bethlehem.
 He wanted no rival, so he demanded all male children in Bethlehem and the surrounding region, dead (Matt.
 16-18).
-Joseph and Mary fled to Egypt with Baby Jesus to avoid his execution (Matt.
+Joseph and Mary fled to Egypt with Baby Jesus to avoid the state-sponsored execution (Matt.
 2:13-15).
 The "silence" of that night was broken by the blood-curdling screams of Hebrew baby boys age 2 and under being slaughtered and assassinated (Matt 2:16).
 It was by no means a silent night.
 It was not calm, and it was not bright.
 The grief of the mothers and fathers compounded by the deathly cries of their infants and toddlers exponentially pronounced the wailing heard that night.
 It was a legal genocide of innocent babies.
 It was a dark time.

 But, this Christmas, we remember the Great Light that pierced that darkness, and the reason why we celebrate: the Savior of the world came to earth, veiled His glory in human flesh as a helpless baby with the purpose of dying a criminal's death at the age of 33 as payment for the penalty of sin that ought to have been paid by you and me.
 This is why for the Christian, Christmas is Merry.

-Christmas not only celebrates His first coming, but it anticipates His Second Coming.
+For the Christian, Christmas not only celebrates His first coming, but it anticipates His Second Coming.
 So, we say, come Lord Jesus, come.